ahmedhosam-dev/file-metadata-microservice/README.md

 # File Metadata Microservice

-upload files and save it server
+upload files and save it in server.

 Example:
 Press <Browse> button and choose your file then press <Upload> button.